-- Quantum Electronics and Optical Communication (Yariv)- Research in this group is addressing the fundamental issues of the interaction of atomic systems and coherent electromagnetic, usually optical, fields and the application of the resulting understanding to demonstrating, in the laboratory, devices and systems central to optical data transmission.
+Quantum Electronics and Optical Communication (Yariv)- Research in this group is addressing the fundamental issues of the interaction of atomic systems and coherent electromagnetic, usually optical, fields and the application of the resulting understanding to demonstrating, in the laboratory, devices and systems central to optical data transmission.
 Current projects involve slowlight propagation in coupled-resonator systems and semiconductor laser phase control by electronic means, and new generation of swept-frequency lasers for optical radar and imaging.
 The group is heavily involved in micro- and nano-processing technologies to fabricate the relevant devices.
-The group has maintained a long tradition of spawning optical communication companies. - Communications and Signal Processing (Effros, Hassibi, Ho, Low, Vaidyanathan)-Theoretical and computer experimental work in a wide range of information, communication, and signaling problems.
-Current research emphases are in error control coding, modulation, and capacity calculations for channels that occur in communication networks, multiuser mobile and cellular radio, and deep-space communications; network communications, including multicasting, distributed operation, network security; access, spectral sharing, dynamic channel allocation, and multiuser detection in wireless systems; multiple-antenna systems and space-time codes; information content and data compression; applications of neural networks to communication and signal processing problems; traffic modeling, routing, and network architectures for mobile services and ISDN; and design and simulation of single-rate and multirate digital filters and filter banks to minimize the number of computational operations for a given accuracy.
+The group has maintained a long tradition of spawning optical communication companies.

+- Communications and Signal Processing (Effros, Hassibi, Ho, Low, Vaidyanathan)-Theoretical and computer experimental work in a wide range of information, communication, and signaling problems.
+Current research emphases are in error control coding, modulation, and capacity calculations for channels that occur in communication networks, multiuser mobile and cellular radio, and deep-space communications; network communications, including multicasting, distributed operation, network security; access, spectral sharing, dynamic channel allocation, and multiuser detection in wireless systems; multiple-antenna systems and space-time codes; information content and data compression; applications of neural networks to communication and signal processing problems; traffic modeling, routing, congestion control, network architecture, and energy efficiency of computing and information systems; and design and simulation of single-rate and multirate digital filters and filter banks to minimize the number of computational operations for a given accuracy.
 Digital filter banks, subband coding, wavelet transforms, multidimensional multirate signal processing.
 Possibilities exist for joint work with microsystems, wireless communication, digital signal processing, and data compression. - Control (Doyle)-Theoretical research is conducted in all aspects of control, with emphasis on robustness, multivariable and nonlinear systems, and optimal control.
 Theoretical developments are tested using the latest in computer and experimental facilities in a wide variety of application areas.
 Opportunities on campus, at Caltech's Jet Propulsion Laboratory, with industrial sponsors, and at NASA laboratories include control problems associated with large flexible space structures, refinery systems, flight control, robotics, control of unsteady flows, and various other aerospace and process control applications. - Wireless Sensing and Communications (Hajimiri)-Circuits and system design for wireless communication using integrated circuit technology, fully integrated silicon-based millimeterwave circuits and phased array transceivers, novel modulation techniques using integrated electromagnetic structures, highfrequency integrated power generation, equalization for wireline communications, and multimode reconfigurable systems.
-This area of research also includes analysis and design of communication building blocks, such as monolithic low-noise amplifiers (LNA), active and passive mixers, local oscillators and frequency synthesizers, frequency dividers and multipliers, power amplifiers, integrated filters, intermediate frequency amplifiers, and baseband digital signal processing.
+This area of research also includes analysis and design of communication building blocks, such as monolithic low-noise amplifiers (LNA), active and passive mixers, local oscillators and frequency synthesizers, frequency dividers and multipliers, power amplifiers, integrated filters, intermediate frequency amplifiers, and baseband digital signal processing. - Learning Systems and Computational Finance (Abu-Mostafa)- The Learning Systems Group at Caltech studies the theory, algorithms, and applications of automated learning.
+The theory of learning uses mathematical and statistical tools to estimate the information (data and hints) needed to learn a given task, and the computational aspects of learning.
+The algorithms deal with learning mechanisms in different models, such as neural networks, and different learning protocols.
+The applications of learning are very diverse.
+The group has emphasized computational finance applications, where learning is used in financial forecasting, risk analysis, and derivative pricing.
+Other recent applications include pattern recognition and medical diagnosis.